 We all know what inflation looks like and how it feels.
 What you might not have known, however, is that gold has served as a great inflation hedge throughout history.

-I believe this is one of the main reasons why people stock up on it nowadays.
-But, you might wonder how this all actually works during inflation.
+I believe this is one of the main reasons people stock up on it nowadays.
+But, you might wonder how this all works during inflation.

 Now, let me explain this link with inflation.
-I won’t bore you with all the details and I’ll try to be as straightforward as possible.
-Simply put, when the cost of living rises, the price of gold also increases.
+I won’t bore you with all the details, and I’ll try to be as straightforward as possible.
+Simply put, when the cost of living rises, gold also increases.

 So, owning it in those times would give you a great advantage.
 When you think about it more closely, you’ll see that people tend to buy gold when they notice their local currency losing value.

 This might sound similar to the above, but it is not serious.
 Although, periods of crisis can be a big financial burden to all of us.
 And, once again, gold comes in handy during geopolitical uncertainty.

 In short, when people lose faith in their governments, gold prices increase.
 This is why it is often called a “crisis commodity”.

 Don’t worry; this doesn’t mean that it is disappearing.
 However, its production from mines has been in decline.

 It’s common sense and you don’t need to be a genius to figure this out.
 Let me give you a hint there.
 When there is a shortage of supplies, prices are bound to rise.

 Okay, that wasn’t a hint – it was the whole point.
 Useful content.